Network Operations Command (Italy): History

-The project of an Italian cyber command, modelled on the United States Cyber Command, was envisaged in 2015 Defence White Paper.
+The project of an Italian cyber command, modelled on the United States Cyber Command was envisaged in the 2015 Defence White Paper.
 The Joint Cybernetic Operations Command, established on 30 September 2017, is intended to achieve initial operational capability by the end of 2018 and full operational capability by 2019.
 In 2020 CIOC was merged with Comando C4 Difesa and redenominated COR.

 Tasks

 The Network Operations Command has tasks in the areas of information security, computer network operations, cyber warfare and cyber security.
 It is designed to be a force provider.

 According to the former CIOC Commander, Air Force Brigadier General Francesco Vestito, the Command has two operational focus: cyber-defence and cyber network-defence.
 The cyber defence is related to the static defence and protection of the network, carried out in cooperation with the rest Italian military, in order to ensure the integrity of the network and the availability of the data flows.
 The cyber network-defence is related to the ability to carry out the vulnerability assessment and penetration test, in order to provide a quick intervention.